StarRocks/starrocks/docs/en/data_source/catalog/iceberg_catalog.md

 Required: No

 Description: Scope to be used when communicating with the REST Catalog.
-Applicable only when using `credential`.
+Applicable only when `credential` is used.

 ###### iceberg.catalog.oauth2.server-uri